Skip to main content

 Park History

-The park was established in 2006 to protect the remaining intact dune systems from the coastal development that had already destroyed similar habitats along most of the Puglia coast.
-The designation followed campaigns by environmental groups documenting the rapid loss of dune ecosystems and the unique biodiversity they support.
+The park was first formally protected by a regional decree in December 2002 and constituted as a Regional Natural Park by Regional Law No. 31 of October 27, 2006.
+[1] The designation followed campaigns by environmental groups documenting the rapid loss of dune ecosystems and the unique biodiversity they support.
 Management addresses ongoing threats from beach tourism, illegal construction, and groundwater extraction while promoting compatible uses.
 The inclusion of the ancient olive groves recognizes their dual ecological and cultural value and provides buffer protection for the coastal habitats.

 Major Trails And Attractions

 Boardwalks through the dune systems allow visitors to experience coastal vegetation zonation without damaging fragile habitats.
-The ancient olive groves between Ostuni and Fasano include trees of extraordinary age and sculptural form, some over 1,000 years old.
-Birdwatching at the backdune wetlands provides opportunities to observe waterbirds, particularly during migration periods.
+The ancient olive groves between Ostuni and Fasano include trees of extraordinary age and sculptural form.
+[1] Birdwatching at the backdune wetlands provides opportunities to observe waterbirds, particularly during migration periods.
 The beaches within the park offer swimming in a natural setting contrasting with developed resort beaches nearby.
 The park's educational center provides programs about coastal ecology and the importance of dune conservation.

 Visitor Facilities And Travel